"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 When a web page request is made, your web server will serve the user the generated static HTML files instead of WordPress processing PHP database requests.

 By default, users who have not left comments on your blog.
-Site users who have not to view password-protected pages.
+Site users who do have not to view password-protected pages.
 And all not logged-in users will be served the static generated HTML pages.

 WP Super cache is not beginners friendly.
 It requires a few tech skills to configure the plugins to work with your site.